mohammadmjn/AWS-Restful-API/README.md

 - <a href="https://github.com/mohammadmjn/aws-restful-api/tree/master/getDevice">getDevice</a> : This directory includes two files in order to implement GET request in real world tests.
 The `get.go` file implements the main functions for fetching information of a device from DynamoDB table if it exists in the table.
 The `get_test.go` includes integration test which uses to test the code in real world.

-- <a href="https://github.com/mohammadmjn/aws-restful-api/tree/master/postDevice">postDevice</a> : It uses to implements POST request in real world tests.
+- <a href="https://github.com/mohammadmjn/aws-restful-api/tree/master/postDevice">postDevice</a> : It is used to implement POST request in real world tests.
 The `post.go` file includes the main functions for putting a device into DynamoDB table.
-The `post_test.go` includes integration test which uses to test POST request in real world.
+The `post_test.go` includes integration test which is used to test POST request in real world.

 - <a href="https://github.com/mohammadmjn/aws-restful-api/tree/master/unitTest">unitTest</a> : unitTest includes codes used to implement mock test of codes.
 It contains two subdirectories: `getDevice` & `postDevice`.
 These two subdirectories are like previous one with some differences in their `get_test.go` and `post_test.go` files in order to mock the output of GET and POST requests respectively.